storyprotocol/SIPs/proposals/00001-sip-process.md

 #### Idea

 Every SIP begins as an idea shared with the community through [the Story 's community forum](https://forum.story.foundation/).
+Please don't create any pull request at this stage.
-After thorough discussion and gathering support, it can be converted into a SIP draft.
-Before this conversion, each idea requires at least one sponsor—a well-known community member with expertise in the subject matter.
+After thorough discussion and gathering support, it can be converted into a SIP pull request in draft.
+Before this conversion, each idea requires at least one sponsor.
+Sponsors are well-known community members who either benefit from the proposal or have deep expertise in the subject matter.

+When an idea has received sufficient feedback and is ready to move into a draft, it can be converted into a SIP draft pull request.
+Opening up PRs in this repo requires a "contributor" role.
+If an author of the proposal does not already have a contributor role, the maintainers will add one or more of the proposal's authors to the contributor list.

 #### Draft